-Configuration management in software development works by having a version control system that allows you to track all changes made on the code as well as who has been making those changes.
+Configuration management in software development works by having a version control system that allows you to track all changes made to the code and who has been making those changes.
 This helps reduce the chances of errors and ensures that no sensitive information is shared with anyone who can misuse it.

 How does configuration management work for IT?

 In the case of IT, configuration management works systematising the processes involved in updating servers, desktops and mobile devices.
-It ensures that each workstation is updated with all software patches as well as hardware updates from time to time.
-This also reduces deployment times for new applications or services by ensuring an up-to-date environment at all times within your network infrastructure.
+It ensures that each workstation is updated with all software patches and hardware updates from time to time.
+This also reduces deployment times for new applications or services by providing an up-to-date environment within your network infrastructure.

 What does configuration management consist of?